-mdsort, merge\disc\sort, is a sorting program for fast sorting of one disc file holding records of either fixed or variable length.
+Sorths, sort\backing\storage, is a sorting program for fast sorting of one disc file holding records of either fixed or variable length.

-file format.
+File format.

-kecords of fixed length are handled by means of inrec6/outrec6, records of variable length are handled by invar/outvar.
-The number of records of the file is either supplied by the sq system (contents = 21) or given in the catalog entry of the input file:
+Records of fixed length are handled by means of inrec6/outrec6. records of variable length are handled by invar/outvar.
+The length of a file is either given in the catalog entry of the input file:

-inputfile=set <segments> <disc name> <number of records> or by a special end of file record.
+inputfile=set <seqments> <storage device> <number of records> or by a special end of file record.
+See the call definition below.

-Method.
+ithou.

-The program is based upon the external algol procedure mdsortproc.
+The program is based upon the external algol procedure sortprocbs.
 This procedure performs the sort in 2 phases: